chloeandisabel/dynomizer/README.md

 /3).

 Dynomizer is a [Phoenix](http://www.phoenixframework.org/) application.
-The web interface is used to edit the records in the database and to start and stop the scheduler.
+The web interface is used to edit the records in the database.

 # Environment